sylvek/domotik/README.md

 ![tv2](extras/tv2.jpg)

-This dashboard is displayed thanks to my original Raspberry Pi 1 (yes!) over an HDMI cable.
-I built a [small web browser that fits well with an embedded device](github.com/sylvek/kiosk-browser/) (angularjs 1.4 works well on it, i did an unsuccesful test with reactjs)
+This dashboard is displayed thanks to my original Raspberry Pi 1 (yes!) over an HDMI cable. ~~I built a [small web browser that fits well with an embedded device](github.com/sylvek/kiosk-browser/) (angularjs 1.4 works well on it, i did an unsuccesful test with reactjs)~~

 Code side, i wrote several small scripts in Python using Mosquitto and Mongodb.
 Basically, everything ran on my raspberry pi.
-In ~2016, i used Ansible to deploy it.
-In 2017, I decided to bought a real computer (sorry for Raspberry pi fans).
-Indeed, raspberries are cool for thin devices but the IO stack and using an HDD disk (to display movies for example) crashes too much my raspberry and my data.
+In 2016, i used Ansible to deploy it.
+In 2017, I decided to bought a real computer _(sorry for Raspberry pi fans)_.
+Indeed, raspberries are cool for thin devices but the IO stack and using an HDD disk _(to display movies for example)_ crashes too much my raspberry and my data.
 So I deciced to move on an [Intel NUC](https://en.wikipedia.org/wiki/Next_Unit_of_Computing) based on an x86 CPU (with 4GB of RAM) and an SSD.
 It's not so expansive comparing to a raspberry pi 2 or 3 with an SSD Disk on USB port.
-I decided to depoy my script with Docker and slowly, i rewrote the backend in Java.
-I decided to migrate my data from Mongo to InfluxDB (after tested during a year Elasticsearch).
+I decided to deploy my scripts using Docker and slowly, i rewrote the backend in Java.
+I also, decided to migrate my data from MongoDB to InfluxDB _(much more suitable for timeseries data - i also tested Elastisearch but it took to much space, around 3 times more and too big for my needs)_.
 So, i went to a micro-services architecture to a monolith.
 I learnt that begining by a micro-services architecture was cool to experiment some stuff, but using less code to maintain is better when you want to consolidate domain _(and reduce ops works)_.

 In 2020, i replaced my raspberry-pi "TV" by a [Kindle TV Stick + Fully Kiosk](https://www.fully-kiosk.com/en/#download-box).